mdsykr8894/quickcart/README.md

 ## Frontend Setup

-Open a new terminal and go to the frontend folder:
+Open a new terminal from the project root and go to the frontend folder:

 ```bash
 cd frontend